How to Develop an Android App: All Points you Should Consider

 1. Budget factors: How much does it cost to develop an Android app?

-It’s a smart and recommended business move to ask how much it costs to develop an Android app before anything else.
+It’s an intelligent and recommended business move to ask how much it costs to develop an Android app before anything else.
 It will guide you to your next step of building a prototype, MVP or fully-featured product.
-Note that while an average android app costs $70,000, you can get the closest estimate for your app after consulting an app development company and briefing their business analysts the exact features you want in your final Android product.
+Note that while the average cost of Android app development software is $70,000, you can get the closest estimate after consulting an app development company and briefing their business analysts on the exact features you want in your final Android product.

 As a quick breakdown, a simple android app costs $30,000 – 50,000.
 A multi-feature intermediate-level Android app costs between $60,000 to $100,000.